Ab initio nuclear shape coexistence and emergence of island of inversion around $N=20$: Results and discussion.

-\textit{\textbf{Results and discussion.}} Nuclear low-lying states are highly sensitive to the underlying single-particle shell structure, which evolves with both the resolution scale of the chiral interaction and the flow parameter $s$ in the IMSRG~\cite{Duguet:2015, Ding:2024}.
-Using the low-resolution chiral interaction EM1.8/2.0, we perform IM-GCM calculations for the low-lying states of \nuclide[32]{Mg}.
-The ground state shows reasonable convergence as $s$ increases, stabilizing around $0.16$ MeV$^{-1}$~\cite{Zhou:2024supp}.
-Figures~\ref{fig:Mg32}(a) and (b) display the energy curves and low-lying states for the two effective Hamiltonians $H(s)$ with $s=0$ and $0.16$ MeV$^{-1}$, respectively.
-Starting with the unevolved Hamiltonian $H(0)$, one observes in Fig.~\ref{fig:Mg32}(a) that a weakly deformed ground state with an average axial deformation $\bar\beta_2 \simeq 0.15$ (as defined in Ref.~\cite{Yao:2022_HB}) coexists with a strongly prolate-deformed excited $0^+$ state with $\bar\beta_2 \simeq 0.40$.
+Figures~\ref{fig:Mg32}(a) and (b) display the energy curves and low-lying states for \nuclide[32]{Mg} using the two effective Hamiltonians $H(s)$ with $s=0$ and $0.16$ MeV$^{-1}$, respectively.
+Starting with the unevolved Hamiltonian $H(0)$, one observes in Fig.~\ref{fig:Mg32}(a) that a weakly deformed ground state with an average axial deformation $\bar\beta_2 \simeq 0.15$ (as defined, e.g., in Ref.~\cite{Yao:2022_HB}) coexists with a strongly prolate-deformed excited $0^+$ state with $\bar\beta_2 \simeq 0.40$.
 As $s$ increases to around $0.16$ MeV$^{-1}$, the strongly prolate-deformed $0^+$ state becomes the ground state.
 This inversion in the energy ordering between the two states can be attributed to changes in the single-particle shell structure, as shown in the Nilsson diagrams in Figs.~\ref{fig:Mg32}(c) and (d).
-For the Hamiltonian evolved with $s=0.16$ MeV$^{-1}$, we can see a more pronounced downward slope of the $\Omega^\pi = 1/2^-$ component of the $\nu f_{7/2}$ orbital and a larger splitting between the $\Omega ^\pi = 1/2^+$ and $3/2^+$ component of the $\nu d_{3/2}$ orbital with increasing $\beta_2$.
-Consequently, a prolate deformed $N=20$ shell gap opens up around $\beta_2\simeq0.5$, which drives the development of a strongly prolate-deformed ground state.
+For the Hamiltonian evolved to $s=0.16$ MeV$^{-1}$, we can see a more pronounced downward slope of the $\Omega^\pi = 1/2^-$ component of the $\nu f_{7/2}$ orbital and a larger splitting between the $\Omega ^\pi = 1/2^+$ and $3/2^+$ components of the $\nu d_{3/2}$ orbital with increasing $\beta_2$.
+Consequently, a prolate deformed $N=20$ shell gap opens around $\beta_2\simeq0.5$, which drives the development of a strongly prolate-deformed ground state.

 We also present the evolution of single-particle energies for the spherical state in Fig.~\ref{fig:Mg32}(e), in which an increased spin-orbit splitting is shown.
 It is important to note that, because our IM-GCM framework captures collective correlations by incorporating deformed configurations, the single-particle energies for spherical configurations provided here cannot be directly compared to the so-called effective single-particle energies in the valence-space shell model~\cite{Otsuka:2020RMP}.
 Instead, we offer an alternative, intuitive comparison with the shell model.
 As shown in Fig.~\ref{fig:Mg32}(f), the number of holes in the $sd$ shell, and the number of particles in the $fp$ shell, as determined by diagonalizing the one-body density of the ground state, increases to around two with $s=0.16$ MeV$^{-1}$.
 From the shell-model perspective, changes in occupancy would influence the monopole interaction, leading to an evolution of effective single-particle energies and a reduction in the $N=20$ shell gap~\cite{Warburton:1990,Caurier:2005RMP,Otsuka:2020RMP}.
 Our calculations indicate that the ground state of \nuclide[32]{Mg} is predominantly characterized by a $2p$-$2h$ excitation across the $N=20$ shell gap, aligning with the traditional shell-model interpretation.